Teaching Documents, Lecture Notes and Tutorials /

 List of woods,

 !
 Laurence D. Zuckerman, Omar Alvarado, and Michael W. Davidson, The Florida State University (website hosted by Molecular Expressions, National High Magnetic Field Laboratory): The Tree Collection.
+Provided by the Internet Archive´s Wayback Machine.
 Cross, radial, and tangential sections of about 50 common US woods, including the Glossary of Terms.

 Labor für Dendrochronologie, Zürich, Switzerland: